InfinityBotList/node-sdk/packages/ipm/README.md

 The rest of the npm installation process is exactly the same.
 The only difference is that no network activity is necessary when installing and building your project.
-The `node_infinity` directory can be ignored in your editor (much like is done with the `node_modules` directory), but is instead checked into source control.
+The `node_modules` directory can be ignored in your editor (much like is done with the `node_modules` directory), but is instead checked into source control.